All media files, such as images, video, audio and documents, that you’ve ever uploaded to posts or pages are listed in your media library.

 This is where you can manage all existing media files or upload new files (Media > Add New) directly to your blog without having to start a new post or page.

-Your Storage ‘Space Used’ is displayed on your Dashboard is based on all the files ever stored in your media library.
+Your Storage ‘Space Used’ is displayed on your Dashboard on the This Blog widget is based on all the files in your media library.

 Storage space allowance on Edublogs blogs is:

 - 32 MB free Edublogs blogs

 - 500 MB upgraded student blogs (student blog attached attached to a Pro via My Class)

 - 10 GB Edublogs Pro blogs and Edublogs Campus blogs

 If you plan to upload numerous audio, video or large files to your blog you will need to increase your storage ‘space allowed’ by becoming an Edublogs Pro.

 - Deleting posts or pages doesn’t reduce your storage space used!